bradporter/OpenSticks/README.rst

 readsticks.py:  CreativeCommons ...

-opensticks_gtkwebkit.py  (Unknown.
+opensticks_gtkwebkit.py:  (Unknown.
 See `pybrowser.py <https://gist.github.com/kklimonda/890640>`_.
 This is not critical since this is the gui wrapper likely to be completely replaced if used on a platform other than linux.)

+sticks.css:  Modified version of style_classicScripture.css, from the lds.org database download.

 Road map:
 ---------